Perturbation theory: Description

 If the power series in $\ \varepsilon$ converges with a nonzero radius of convergence, the perturbation problem is called a regular perturbation problem.
 In regular perturbation problems, the asymptotic solution smoothly approaches the exact solution.
 However, the perturbation series can also diverge, and the truncated series can still be a good approximation to the true solution if it is truncated at a point at which its elements are minimum.
 This is called an asymptotic series.
-If the perturbation series is divergent or not a power series (e.g., the asymptotic expansion has non-integer powers $\ \varepsilon^{\left(1/2\right)}$ or negative powers $\ \varepsilon^{-2}$) then the perturbation problem is called a singular perturbation problem.
+If the perturbation series is divergent or not a power series (for example, if the asymptotic expansion must include non-integer powers $\ \varepsilon^{\left(1/2\right)}$ or negative powers $\ \varepsilon^{-2}$) then the perturbation problem is called a singular perturbation problem.
 Many special techniques in perturbation theory have been developed to analyze singular perturbation problems.

 Prototypical example

 The earliest use of what would now be called perturbation theory was to deal with the otherwise unsolvable mathematical problems of celestial mechanics: for example the orbit of the Moon, which moves noticeably differently from a simple Keplerian ellipse because of the competing gravitation of the Earth and the Sun.

 Perturbation methods start with a simplified form of the original problem, which is simple enough to be solved exactly.
 In celestial mechanics, this is usually a Keplerian ellipse.
 Under Newtonian gravity, an ellipse is exactly correct when there are only two gravitating bodies (say, the Earth and the Moon) but not quite correct when there are three or more objects (say, the Earth, Moon, Sun, and the rest of the Solar System) and not quite correct when the gravitational interaction is stated using formulations from general relativity.